Painting “Het Kunstuur” with Light for an Hour

-The main show control was programmed by Céline using Widget Designer which sends triggers to the lighting cues on the grandMA, the Brightsign media players and the Ethernet-to-GPIO modules.
-These modules read the control buttons of the reception desk and accordingly switch on / off the humidifier / dehumidifier outlets.
+The main show control was programmed by Céline using Widget Designer which sends triggers to the lighting cues on the grandMA, the Brightsign media players, and the Ethernet-to-GPIO modules.
+These modules read the control buttons of the reception desk and accordingly switch on / off the humidifier/dehumidifier outlets.

-Shows start at fixed times throughout the day, triggered by computer’s clock.
-The right timecode tracks are sent to the syncing modules of the audio system to ensure that video, audio and lighting are always working together, ensuring that a stable temperature and humidity levels are maintained for the paintings.
+Shows start at fixed times throughout the day, triggered by a computer’s clock.
+The right timecode tracks are sent to the syncing modules of the audio system to ensure that video, audio, and lighting are always working together, ensuring that a stable temperature and humidity levels are maintained for the paintings.

 This application has been developed with BMK Solutions and integrated into the main Widget Designer application.